 Ariel left Microsoft in late 2009, and focused on growing the Offbeat Empire.
 Business partnerships were established, content strategies were developed, and both sites underwent a massive redesign.
 Through 2010, staff continued to grow, editorial processes got smoother, and monetization strategies were put into place.

-In late 2010, it was time to do it all over again, and in early 2011 Offbeat Home launched.
+In late 2010, it was time to do it all over again, and in early 2011 Offbeat Home & Life launched.
 Now supporting a part-time staff of 7, the Offbeat Empire has started to feel like it almost IS a little tiny Empire.
-Never mind that the websites are produced by a small group of women working from home in their pajamas — we work tirelessly to bring our hundreds of thousands of monthly readers compelling, inspiring, empowering content.
+Never mind that the websites are produced by a small group of women working from home in their pajamas — we work tirelessly to bring our millions of monthly readers compelling, inspiring, empowering content.